|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Talili Bay is located on the north coast of the Gazelle Peninsula of New Britain in East New Britain Province in Papua New Guinea.
 To the east is Rabaul and offshore to the northwest is Watom Island.
 Bordering to the south is Kula.

-During the Pacific War, Talili Bay was occupied by the Japanese between January 1942 until their surrender in September 1945.
+During the Pacific War, Talili Bay was occupied by the Japanese during late January 1942 until their surrender in September 1945.
 During the Japanese occupation, Talili Bay was used primarily by barges and small ships.

 American missions against Talili Bay